brookshelley/brookshelley.github.com/movies.md

     This is the movie Idiocracy wishes it were.
 Sorry to Bother You skewers tech culture, bay-area poverty, racial injustice, and so much more.
-    Throughout, Tessa, Lakeith, and the rest of the cast deliver awesome perfomances.
+    Throughout, Tessa, Lakeith, and the rest of the cast deliver awesome performances.
 A mix of chilling and laugh-inducing.
 One of the best films I've seen this year.

 38. **Tragedy Girls**